lostb1t/jellyfin-plugin-collection-import/README.md

-Create collections or playlists from external sources and match sorting.
+Create collections or playlists from external sources like mdblist.

-Currently mdblist is supported

 Add the following repo for this plugin: https://raw.githubusercontent.com/lostb1t/jellyfin-plugin-collection-import/main/manifest.json